DevAbdulQadir/Screenshot-Tool-for-Unity/README.md

 # Screenshot Tool for Unity
- Take scnreenshot of gameplay for graphics.
+ Take screenshot of gameplay for graphics.